 The History of the Altar and What it Symbolizes

 The altar is a sacred space that has been used for millennia to commemorate rites of passage, offer food to the ancestors, and create a focal point for prayer.
+An altar is a raised platform or stone that is used as a sacred space for offerings, sacrifices, and prayer.
+The word “altar“ comes from the Latin word Altus, meaning “high.”

 This is where you can describe what the altar represents to different cultures throughout history.
 You can also talk about how it has evolved over time and the different shapes it takes in different cultures.